jairt7/coding-temple-mini-project-advanced-ecommerce-api/README.md

 5. cd flask-ecommerce-ui

+6. npm install

-6. npm run dev
+7. npm run dev

-7. Click the link in the terminal to be taken to the page in your browser
+8. Click the link in the terminal to be taken to the page in your browser

 ## Built With